com-480-data-visualization/project-2023-in-viz-veritas/README.md

 ### Problematic

 The main axis we would like to develop is the overall travel routes taken through Italy over time, as well as the writer's perception of the visited locations in terms of valence and arousal.
-We would like to detect and emphasize common denominators which stay constant over time (and languages), and which factors may have changed, ideally even illustrating why these changes may have occured.
+We would like to detect and emphasize common denominators which stay constant over time (and languages), and which factors may have changed, ideally even illustrating why these changes may have occurred.

-Our main vision consists of creating a website targeted to travelers wanting to visit Italy in acient times or enthusiasts who are interested about old travel routes in Italy.
+Our main vision consists of creating a website targeted to travelers wanting to visit Italy in ancient times or enthusiasts who are interested about old travel routes in Italy.
 The main component of our page should consist of a landing page, allowing visitors to specify locations in Italy they want to visit as well as languages they speak.
 In return, our page will provide them with travel guides of our dataset that may be of interest to them.
 While this component is more on the playful side, we intend to also show deeper insights gained from the analysis of our dataset, which reflect our main development axis.
  If we can effectively extract the travel routes of the guidebooks, we can also display them on an interactive map of Italy and one could select the time/language/location they want to show specific routes.
 In order to highlight similar aspects as well as differences in the testimonies of the travelers, clicking on them would make appear some additional data and statistics about the guides.